Missouri in the American Civil War: Price's Missouri Expedition

 By 1864, with the Confederacy losing the war, Sterling Price reassembled his Missouri Guard and launched a last-ditch offensive to take Missouri.
 However, Price was unable to repeat his victorious 1861 campaigns in the state.
 Striking in the southeastern portion of the state, Price moved north and attempted to capture Fort Davidson but failed.
 Next, Price sought to attack St. Louis but found it too heavily fortified and thus broke west in a parallel course with the Missouri River.
 This took him through the relatively friendly country of the "Boonslick", which had provided a large percentage of the Missouri volunteers who had joined the CSA.
 Ironically, although Price had issued orders against pillage, many of the pro-Confederate civilians in this area (which would be known as "Little Dixie" after the war) suffered from looting and depredations at the hands of Price's men.
+(Note: After Price's return south, the issue of looting and murder during "independent scouting" would become a major embarrassment during the court martial inquest into the failure of Price's Missouri Expedition.
+His officers blamed these bad actions on the low quality of some of the men who composed Price's force.)

 The Federals attempted to retard Price's advance through both minor and substantial skirmishing such as at Glasgow and Lexington.
 Price made his way to the extreme western portion of the state, taking part in a series of bitter battles at the Little Blue, Independence, and Byram's Ford.
 His Missouri campaign culminated in the Battle of Westport, in which over 30,000 troops fought, leading to the defeat of his army.
 Price's Confederates retreated through Kansas and Indian Territory into Arkansas, where they stayed for the remainder of the war.